 In other words, insert economics only matter after geometry and quality compatibility survive scrutiny.
 A fast tool change is not a savings if it creates a recurring surface or feature problem.

-Holder Integrity Is The Quiet Foundation Of Insert Economics
+Holder Integrity Is the Quiet Foundation of Insert Economics

 Insert savings depend on a stable tool body.
 If the seat is worn, the screw or clamp is inconsistent, or the pocket has taken damage, the shop may save on edge replacement while losing through chatter, finish drift, unexpected scrap, or extra troubleshooting.
 That is a bad trade.